 These elements may be required for some network configurations, under high loads and other non-trivial cases.

 - Separate servers for landings and pre-landings.
 At a high load, it is recommended to separate the landings and prelandings to separate servers with the appropriate configuration.These servers may have slightly less RAM, but a wider channel and more disk space.
-In addition, some cloud server providers do not allow you to add IP addresses to existing servers, so to separate IP under the servers of landings or pre-landings it is required to establish separate virtual machines.

 - Multiple servers for load balancing.
 For highly loaded projects, a special scheme for allocating roles.
 More details about it can be found in the manual in the section "Optimizing Performance".